TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/6-Patch.rst

         Please ensure to only add files related to your change to the stage, and discard unrelated files if reasonable.

+    If your change is a breaking, a feature or deprecation, add a :ref:`Changelog entry <changelog>`.

 4. Commit the files

     ..  code:: bash